ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

  * BUGFIX - Center crosshair font partially missing on default_large font
  * BUGFIX - AHI incroect at large angles
  * BUGFIX - Analogue ports had RSSI pulled high - impacting range and accuracy of values
+ * BUGFIX - intermittant sticking on writing to OSD.
+Also resolves other intermittant checksum errors
  * COMPAT - Compatability support for latest cleanflight - conflict with MultiWii
  * FONT   - improved large font from Schnupperm enhanced by Leo
  * FONT   - Support for Betaflight airmode.
 Displays font icon when active